barryclark/jekyll-now/_includes/bio.md

 I'm a Senior in [Mechanical Engineering](http://mechanical.illinois.edu/) at the [University of Illinois at Urbana-Champaign](http://illinois.edu/).
-I'm currently studying Sustainability Engineering and Computational Fluid Dynamics at [KTH Royal Institute of Technology](https://www.kth.se/) in Stockholm, [Sweden](http://sweden.jbuckland.com).
+This past year, I studied Sustainability Engineering and Computational Fluid Dynamics at [KTH Royal Institute of Technology](https://www.kth.se/) in Stockholm, [Sweden](http://sweden.jbuckland.com).

 In the past, I've seen employment as: